wagtail/wagtail/docs/reference/hooks.rst

 Bulk actions
 ------------

-Hooks for registering and customising bulk actions
+Hooks for registering and customising bulk actions.
+See :ref:`here <custom_bulk_actions>` on how to write custom bulk actions.

 .. _register_bulk_action: